Taranath Tantrik: Adaptations

 Stories of Taranath was broadcast in Sunday Suspense at Kolkata Radio Mirchi.
-Bengali filmmaker Q alias Qaushiq Mukherjee has made Hoichoi web series named Taranath Tantrik based on the stories of Taranath Tantrik.
+Many stories of Taranath Tantrik were also aired later on Goppomir er Thek a podcast directed by Mir Afsar Ali.
+Bengali filmmaker Q alias Qaushiq Mukherjee has made Hoichoi web series named Taranath Tantrik based on the stories of Taranath.
 Koushik Roy and Jayanta Kripalni played the title role.
 The character was reimagined as TNT for a series of graphic novels by Shamik Dasgupta.
 In the year 2016, actor Tota Roy Chowdhury played as Taranath in Taranath Tantrik, a TV Series of Colors Bangla.